The best survey tools make it easier to collect and manage customer research for business insights.

 Its focus is user interaction, believing that the way to get the best responses is to engage the end user and through that get better responses.
 The Typeform methodology appears to work well, getting on average four times the completion rate over what the industry considers standard.

-Pricing begins at £24 per month for the Essentials package, which offers a basic range of features.
-Upgrade to the Professional plan for £40 per month and not only do you get up to 5,000 reponses but also unlimited logic jumps as well as conversion tracking and HubSpot integration.
-However, if paid yearly the Professional plan is dicounted to £28 per month.
+Service begins with the Essentials package, which offers a basic range of features.
+Upgrade to the Professional plan and not only do you get up to 5,000 responses but also unlimited logic jumps as well as conversion tracking and HubSpot integration.
+However, if paid yearly the Professional plan is discounted.

 Each of these is restricted to a single user, though Enterprise deals are available.